stccenter/PlanetaryDefense/README.md

 Open pgAdmin and connect to your database.
 Create a table using query:

+Import sample.csv file to the database using below configuration

 The data of project should be store to your own database, different database have their own python connection library.
 Here we use the example of postgresql.

-Add your database information in the db connection part
+Add your database information in the db connection part in app.py under back_end folder.

 `conn = psycopg2.connect(database='', host='', user='', password='', port='')`